Published on July 27th, 2009 | by Sharilyn Johnson2

 2) Did every shot inside inside Sandler’s house need to include as many of the he’s-a-movie-star props as humanly possible?
 Yes, Judd, we see the Emmys and the posters for his fake movies on the wall… because they’re in the centre of the frame, in perfect focus.
 Is the set decorator a relative too?

 I enjoyed the film and look forward to seeing it again.
 The story is compelling enough, the performances are great.
 And, get this: it’s really damn funny.
-I caught myself laughing out loud in the theatre multiple times, which almost never happens.
-I can’t, in good conscious, have asked for much more.
-But there’s still a part of me that hoped it would deliver more of my personal agenda.
+But for comedy nerds, it might fall short of expectations.